rails/rails/guides/source/getting_started.md

 `blog`, a (very) simple weblog.
 Before you can start building the application, you need to make sure that you have Rails itself installed.

-TIP: The examples below use `$` to represent your terminal prompt in a UNIX-like OS, though it may have been customized to appear differently.
-If you are using Windows, your prompt will look something like `c:\source_code>`
+NOTE: The examples below use `$` to represent your terminal prompt in a UNIX-like OS, though it may have been customized to appear differently.
+If you are using Windows, your prompt will look something like `C:\source_code>`.

 ### Installing Rails